MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 So the question now is how quickly do the *D_len* sets get small as `aggregate` proceeds through its steps.
 Interestingly, the size distribution of the `D_len` sets depends on where are the variations in the bit vectors of the indexes in the input.
 For example, if all indexes start with 10 zero bits, then the last 10 *D_len* sets each will have only one element, and thus the last 10 steps of `aggregate` will contribute only a per-partition overhead.
 However, if all indexes _end_ with 10 zero bits, then each of the _first_ 10 *D_len* sets will have a similar size as the input data.

 TODO: discuss how the numbering affects trailing zero bits

+TODO: mention somewhere that we won't put entire rows inside the prefix sum, but only the index + the value of the expression appearing in the window function.

 Optimizations: TODO: